 Therme: Elysium

-This gives you access to the entire area and is, in my opinion, overkill for most people.
+This gives you access to everything Therme has to offer and is, in my opinion, overkill for most people.

-I have to admit that, even though we bought a ticket with Elysium access, we didn’t really visit anything there and I am not 100% sure that the massage therapies are free of charge or cost extra.
-We simply didn’t have time for this (unfortunately).
+I have to admit that, even though we bought a ticket with Elysium access, we did not spend much time there.
+We simply did not have time for it.

 So, all in all, I recommend most people to choose the Galaxy package at Therme if visiting with kids.
 The Palm is a better choice for adults who want to relax more, but traveling without kids, as they are not allowed in this area.